Noble-Lab/HiCFoundation_paper/README.md

 ```
 python3 [script.py]
 ```
-Then you can see detailed instructions in the command line.
+Then you can see detailed instructions in the command line. <br>
+We used 5kb resolution for pre-training to include more data for training.

 ### 3. Generate submatrix from .pkl file
 Please run the following command to generate submatrices from ,pkl file: